-Increasingly, the revitalization of public housing developments includes project-based vouchers, often through HUD’s Rental Assistance Demonstration (RAD) program.
-RAD was introduced in 2012 to give housing authorities a tool to preserve and improve public housing properties and to address a $26 billion nationwide backlog of deferred maintenance.
+Increasingly, the revitalization of public housing developments includes the conversion of public housing to project-based Section 8, often through HUD’s Rental Assistance Demonstration (RAD) program.
+RAD was introduced in 2012 to give housing authorities a tool to preserve and improve public housing properties and to address the substantial backlog of deferred maintenance.

-Since RAD’s inception, D+B has become very familiar with the complexities inherent in RAD conversions.
-D+B works with PHAs to evaluate RAD’s impact on their financial operations; factors include the scope of RAD conversions relative to an overall portfolio as well as existing and potential sources of revenues.
-For PHAs that are new to redevelopment, are beginning to undertake master planning or asset repositionings, or are unfamiliar with the RAD program, D+B has provided board and staff trainings in RAD.
+D+B provides feasibility analyses for RAD conversions and advises public housing authorities (PHAs) throughout the RAD conversion process.
+We assess RAD’s impact on PHAs’ financial operations, evaluating the scope of RAD conversions relative to an overall portfolio as well as identifying existing and potential sources of revenues.
+D+B offers board and staff trainings in RAD for PHAs that are new to redevelopment, beginning to undertake master planning or asset repositioning, or unfamiliar with the RAD program.

 D+B’s RAD-related experience includes both development work and consulting services.
 Our development work is in Yonkers, New Rochelle, Schenectady, and Glens Falls, New York, and Jacksonville, Florida.
 Our consulting services are for projects in Kentucky (Lexington, Louisville), Georgia (Columbus), Pennsylvania (Philadelphia), North Carolina (Durham, Greensboro), Texas (Port Arthur), and New York (Albany).
 Since 2015, D+B has advised the Philadelphia Housing Authority on closing five RAD transactions (rehabilitation and new construction), with a total of 371 units.